PaulTiffany/paleae/PHILOSOPHY.md

 Paleae embodies a simple conviction: **good tools should be predictable, transparent, and trustworthy**.

+This document outlines the core principles of the project.
+For detailed usage and configuration, please see the [Paleae Wiki](paleae.wiki/Home.md).

 ## Core Principles

 ### Single File, Zero Dependencies